ktiyab/tiny-gae-gce-scheduler-skeleton/README.md

 ##### Install Google Cloud SDK and tools

-To run GAE on local for tests purpose you must install some Google Cloud Packages by executing command below:
+To run GAE on local for tests purpose you must install some Google Cloud Packages by executing the command below:

 ```
 $ sudo apt-get update && sudo apt-get install google-cloud-sdk